Suyogrammer/prime-number/README.md

 prime number application
 --------------------------

-this is a test project to check a prime number in scala
+this is a test project to check a prime number in C++